 1. Fuchsia

-Fuchsia boliviana is an absolutely stunning, showy species, native to southern Peru, Bolivia and northern Argentina, producing exotic, hanging clusters of four inch flowers in a stunning combination of pure white and fluorescent red.
+Fuchsia boliviana is an absolutely stunning, showy species, native to southern Peru, Bolivia and northern Argentina.
+They produce exotic, hanging clusters of four inch flowers in a stunning combination of pure white and fluorescent red.
 The long trumpet-shaped blooms open progressively down the cluster for several months, followed, quite incredibly, by tasty green fruits.
-This is an extremely valuable plant that can either be grown in a large pot or be centre-stage in the garden.

 2. Angel’s Trumpet

-Brugmansia arborea boast large, beautifully fragrant flowers that give them their common name of Angel’s Trumpets, and they are native to tropical regions of South America, along the Andes from Venezuela to northern Chile.
 As the hardiest of all species in regards to both cold and drought, Brugmansia arborea are often found in the drier valleys of the Andes, in areas with a relatively low annual rainfall.
 Since they live at elevations of 2000 to 3000 m, it is not uncommon for them to receive light frosts with no problems.

 3. Honeysuckle